Lorduso/HumanFactor/README.md

 🎮 The Game

-Soulkeeper is a judgment simulator inspired by games like Papers, Please and JudgeSim(Peace Death in the most).
+Human Factor is a judgment simulator inspired by games like Papers, Please and JudgeSim(Peace Death in the most).

 In this game, the player takes the role of a supernatural judge who decides the fate of souls after death.